feincms/django-tree-queries/README.rst

 - Supports only trees with max.
 50 levels on MySQL/MariaDB, since those databases to not support arrays and require us to provide a maximum length for the ``tree_path`` and ``tree_ordering`` upfront.

+Here's a blog post offering some additional insight (hopefully) into the reasons for `django-tree-queries' existence <https://406.ch/writing/django-tree-queries/>`_.

 Usage